etriantafyllidis/Kinematics-Tutorial-for-Unity3D/README.md

 Built on Unity3D Version 2019.2.6f1

 Q: Why does this exist ?

 A: While there are certainly many approaches in achieving kinematics, forward and inverse with additionally more methods, I want to make the actual practical code of implementing these approahces public.
 This does not mean I'm here to do your homework, instead, I hope this will help you understand the basics, I'm confident, no I'm sure!, that my coding has lots of issues, please feel free to improve upon it.

 < TO BE CONTINUED >

+If this was helpful, please consider acknowledging appropriately.

 ********************************************************** LICENSE **********************************************************
 Copyright (c) <2019> <Eleftherios Triantafyllidis>